Stress–energy tensor: Canonical stress–energy tensor

-Noether's theorem implies that there is a conserved current associated with translations through space and time.
+Noether's theorem implies that there is a conserved current associated with translations through space and time; for details see the section above on the stress–energy tensor in special relativity.
 This is called the canonical stress–energy tensor.
 Generally, this is not symmetric and if we have some gauge theory, it may not be gauge invariant because space-dependent gauge transformations do not commute with spatial translations.

 In general relativity, the translations are with respect to the coordinate system and as such, do not transform covariantly.
-See the section below on the gravitational stress–energy pseudo-tensor.
+See the section below on the gravitational stress–energy pseudotensor.

 Belinfante–Rosenfeld stress–energy tensor

 In the presence of spin or other intrinsic angular momentum, the canonical Noether stress–energy tensor fails to be symmetric.
 The Belinfante–Rosenfeld stress–energy tensor is constructed from the canonical stress–energy tensor and the spin current in such a way as to be symmetric and still conserved.
 In general relativity, this modified tensor agrees with the Hilbert stress–energy tensor.